sebam2k4/exam-platform-angularjs/readme.md

   ```
   npm run server
   ```
-to start the http-server to allow you to preview the website.
+6. This will start the http-server to allow you to preview the website.
 6. The project will now run on [localhost:8080](http://127.0.0.1:8080)
 7. Make changes to the code and refresh the browser window to see your changes.
 8. Happy days!

 ## Bugs

-1. Modal on Register Page only displays after second button click.
+* Slide-out side navigation doesn't close when clicked too far away from its container.

-## Notes & current issues (For myself):
+## Notes (For myself):

 * need to figure out how to copy scripts and css from node_modules to app directory and update the index.html file with new paths.
 Probably need a build tool like grunt?

+## To Do:

+Low priority taks listed here so I don't forget about them.

+1. Fix examList flex display.
+Don't use space-between.